History of Moldova: Presidency of Maia Sandu (since 2020)

 Russia's invasion of Ukraine caused significant economic turmoil in Moldova throughout 2022, in particular due to its reliance at that time on Russian oil and gas, with annual inflation surging to 22% and growth falling from a post-COVID surge of 14% to 0.3%.
 In response to these shockwaves, the European Bank for Reconstruction and Development (EBRD) put a total of €2bn (£1.74bn) into the Moldovan economy and helped it secure gas supplies, a fivefold increase over 2021.
 As of 18 June 2023, Moldovan Prime Minister Dorin Recean confirmed that the country is 100% independent of Russian oil and natural gas.
 He stated that "Moldova no longer consumes Russian gas, it is integrated in the European energy network both technically and commercially."

 On 19 June 2023 the pro-Russian Șor Party was banned by the Constitutional Court of Moldova after months of pro-Russian protests seeking to destabilise the Moldovan government.
 The court declared the party unconstitutional, with court chairman Nicolae Roșca citing "an article in the constitution stating that parties must through their activities uphold political pluralism, the rule of law and the territorial integrity of Moldova."
 The party was led by Ilan Shor, a fugitive businessman who fled to Israel in 2019 after being convicted of fraud and money-laundering and sentenced to 15 years in prison in absentia.
 President Sandu welcomed the court's decision.
 On 26 June, Ilan Shor announced that he would create a new political party in order to contest the upcoming general election.
 On 31 July, the Moldovan parliament voted in favour of banning the leaders of the dissolved pro-Russian Șor Party – including Ilan Shor – from standing in elections for a period of five years.
-Leader and founder of the party, Ilan Șor, currently a fugitive of the state, has claimed he will contest the ban.
-A clone party, called "ȘANSĂ" or Chance party, led by journalist Alexei Lungu was established by Ilan Shor, however it was deregistered two days before the local elections amid claims of using illegal funds from Russia.
+Leader and founder of the party, Ilan Shor, currently a fugitive of the state, has claimed he will contest the ban.
+In August 2023, the Chance party became led by former journalist Alexei Lungu, affiliating with Ilan Shor, however Chance was deregistered only days before the local elections after the director of the Security and Intelligence Service (SIS) stated the party was corrupting voters and using illegal funds from Russia.